 Discovery and delivery are not distinct phases like in a waterfall project.
 They happen continuously and feed off each other.

 When a solution has been developed and released, you learn how your customers use it.
-Over time you build up knowledge what works well with your customers.
+Over time you build up the knowledge of what works well with your customers.
 This creates new ideas and feeds the next rounds of discovery.

 Your customers are the only people who can tell you if what you are thinking of building will be a success or not.

 faster as you don’t develop a feature for an extended period of time before potentially finding out that nobody wants to use it.